pythonanywhere/help_pages/articles/InstallingNewModules.md

 ##2\.
 Using a virtualenv

 We've also included `virtualenv` and `virtualenvwrapper`, so if you create a virtualenv you can install whatever versions of various packages you want to.
-However, in a virtualenv, the `--user` is not needed.
+However, in a virtualenv, the `--user` mentioned above is not needed.
 In fact using `--user` will cause an error in a virtualenv.

+You can specify which Python version to use for your virtualenv using the `--path` option.
+So, to create a new Python 3.5 virtualenv, run this command:

     :::bash
+    $ mkvirtualenv my-virtualenv --python=`which python3.5`

+...or similarly for Python 2.7:

+    :::bash
-    $ mkvirtualenv my-virtualenv
+    $ mkvirtualenv my-virtualenv --python=`which python2.7`

+Then to install packages you can just use pip with no Python version number or `--user` flag:

+    :::bash
     (my-virtualenv) $ pip install pwhich

 We recommend that in any Python 2.7 virtualenv you create, you install the following